cyberbotics/webots-doc/guide/controller-plugin.md

 generic robot window is opened instead.
 This generic robot window displays several sensors and actuators.
 The source code of this robot window is a good demonstrator of the robot window plugin abilities.
-All the source code is located there:
+All the source code is located in the following directory:

-`WEBOTS_HOME/resources/projects/plugins/robot_windows/generic_window`
+- `WEBOTS_HOME/resources/projects/plugins/robot_windows/generic_window`

-Other samples can be found:
+Other samples can be found in the following directories:

-`WEBOTS_HOME/projects/robots/e-puck/plugins/robot_windows/botstudio`
+- `WEBOTS_HOME/projects/robots/e-puck/plugins/robot_windows/botstudio`

-`WEBOTS_HOME/projects/robots/e-puck/plugins/robot_windows/e-puck_window`
+- `WEBOTS_HOME/projects/robots/e-puck/plugins/robot_windows/e-puck_window`

 #### Qt utility library